Battle of the Tigris

-The campaign
+Campaign

 After Demetrius’ defeat at Gaza in 312 B.C.
-Seleucus rushed with a few soldiers to his old satrapy of Babylon, on the way he recruited some soldiers, possibly Silver Shields at Harran, and resumed his advance to retake Babylon.
+Seleucus rushed with a few soldiers to his old satrapy of Babylon.
+On the way he recruited some soldiers, possibly Silver Shields, at Harran, and resumed his advance to retake Babylon.
 Hearing of this news Nicanor, satrap of the east under Antigonus, quickly assembled an army composed of 10,000 infantry and 7,000 cavalry, with a large contingent under Eaugoras, satrap of Persia, and possibly the remaining Silver Shields who Antigonus had exiled to Arachosia in 316 BC.
-After assembling his army he marched west, towards Seleucus who could gather no more than 3,400 soldiers, the majority of them infantry, so he decided to shadow Nicanor's movements and waited for him to cross the Tigris hiding in the marshy terrain around it.
+After assembling his army he marched west, towards Seleucus who could gather no more than 3,400 soldiers.
+The majority of them were infantry, so Seleucus decided to shadow Nicanor's movements and waited for him to cross the Tigris hiding in the marshy terrain around it.

-The battle
+Battle

 Nicanor crossed the river with part of his army and made camp for the night.
-The camp was lightly guarded because Nicanor thought Seleucus had fled, it was also separated from the main force who had yet to cross the river; seeing the opportunity Seleucus attacked him during the night, and caught Nicanor by surprise, amidst the fight, Eaugoras was killed and his Persian soldiers fled the battlefield or surrendered to Seleucus, Nicanor's army was overwhelmed, but he was able to escape.
+The camp was lightly guarded because Nicanor thought Seleucus had fled.
+It was also separated from the main force who had yet to cross the river.
+Seeing the opportunity, Seleucus attacked Nicanor during the night, and caught Nicanor by surprise.
+Amidst the fight, Eaugoras was killed and his Persian soldiers fled the battlefield or surrendered to Seleucus.
+Nicanor's army was overwhelmed, but he was able to escape.
 The bulk of the remaining soldiers either joined Seleucus or fled.